Scale-Free Percolation in Continuum Space: Main results

-We define the degree $D_x$ of particle $x\in X$ to be the number of particles $y\in X\setminus\{x\}$ such that $x\Leftrightarrow y$.
+We define the degree $D_x$ of particle $x\in X$ to be the number of particles $y\in X$ such that $x$ and $y$ are linked, i.e.~$x\Leftrightarrow y$.
 Observe that the distribution of $D_x$ is translation invariant in the sense that we may start at every particle $x$ of the Poisson cloud $X$.
-Therefore, we consider $D_0$ under the conditional probability $\p_0$, conditionally given a particle in the origin.
-Note that $\p_0$ is the Palm measure of $\p$ and the conditioning on the event of having a particle in the origin does not influence the rest of the Poisson process, see for instance Chapter 12 in \cite{Daley}.
-The first result describes the distribution of the degree $D_0$, conditionally given $W_0$, under $\p_0$.
+Since $D_0$ is only defined if the origin belongs to the Poisson cloud $X$, we consider $D_0$ under the conditional probability $\p_0$, conditionally given that the Poisson cloud has a particle at the origin.
+The probability $\p_0$ is the Palm measure of $\p$, and the conditioning on the event of having a particle at the origin does not influence the rest of the Poisson process, see for instance Chapter 12 in \cite{Daley}.
+The first result describes the distribution of the degree $D_0$ under $\p_0$.